-- 1. For the sectors liberalised in accordance with Section B (Liberalisation of Investment), each Party shall allow investors of the other Party to employ in their enterprises natural persons of that other Party provided that such employees are business visitors or intra-corporate transferees.1 - 2.
-The entry and temporary stay shall be: - (a) for managers or executives, a period of up to three years; - (b) for specialists, a period of up to three years; - (c) for trainee employees, a period of up to one year; and - (d) for business visitors for establishment purposes, a period of up to 90 days2. - 3.
-For every sector liberalised in accordance with Section B (Liberalisation of Investment), a Party shall not adopt or maintain, either on the basis of a regional subdivision or on the basis of its entire territory, limitations on the total number of natural persons that an investor may employ as business visitors for establishment purposes and intra-corporate transferees in a specific sector in the form of numerical quotas or a requirement of an economic needs test and as discriminatory limitations, unless otherwise specified in Appendix 8-A-3 to Annex 8-A (The Union's Schedule of Specific Commitments) and Appendix 8-B-2 to Annex 8-B (Viet Nam's Schedule of Specific Commitments, respectively.
+For the Union, the period of up to 90 days has to be within any 12 month period.

+3. For every sector liberalised in accordance with Section B (Liberalisation of Investment), a Party shall not adopt or maintain, either on the basis of a regional subdivision or on the basis of its entire territory, limitations on the total number of natural persons that an investor may employ as business visitors for establishment purposes and intra-corporate transferees in a specific sector in the form of numerical quotas or a requirement of an economic needs test and as discriminatory limitations, unless otherwise specified in Appendix 8-A-3 of Annex 8-A (The Union's Schedule of Specific Commitments) and Appendix 8-B-2 of Annex 8-B (Viet Nam's Schedule of Specific Commitments, respectively.